American Cocker Spaniels

 please fill out the Puppy Application and tell us about the home you would provide for your new little pup.

-This darling little boy is doing really well in his crate, loves his Discovery Room playtime, and loves to
+These little boys are doing really well in their crate, love their Discovery Room playtimes, and love to

 have playdates with the Goldador and Golden Retriever pups.

-If you are interested in adding Cash to your family, please fill out the Puppy Application and tell us
+If you are interested in adding one of these boys to your family, please fill out the Puppy Application and tell us

 about the home you would provide for your new little pup.